 Elavil is generally taken once or twice a day.

 Elavil comes in tablet form.

-Rare but serious side effects listed for Elavil include worsening depression and suicidal thoughts.
+Rare but serious side effects listed for Elavil include worsening depression, suicidal thoughts, psychosis, and vision changes.

 For more details about this treatment, visit: